This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 What is IUGR?

 IUGR occurs when a fetus does not develop and grow as it should.
 Doctors can use ultrasound images to determine the size and approximate weight of a fetus and determine if it is growing appropriately or if it has IUGR.
 If the weight of a baby is lower than the tenth percentile for its gestational age, the baby is considered not to be growing as it should.

 There are two basic types of IUGR.
 Primary, or symmetric, IUGR occurs when all the organs in the developing fetus are too small.
-In asymmetric, or secondary, IUGR the head and brain develop to a normal size, but the abdomen is too small.
+In asymmetric, or secondary, IUGR the head and brain development to normal size, but the abdomen is too small.
 This is more common than symmetric IUGR.
 Symmetric IUGR is more commonly associated with adverse neurological outcomes.

 Causes and Risk Factors